JoGorska/Keto-diet/README.md

     - similarly as above I do not want to set maximum or minimum value

-## Previous project (to be deleted)

-1. Results, what I have acheved being on Keto Diet
-2. How it works - Recipe for success
-3. Authorities - people that speak about Keto
-4. How to start on Keto
-5. Keto flu
-6. Am I in Keto - how to measure if you are in Ketosis
-7. Suplements
-8. Contact page - leave your contact details for dietitian to get back to you

 ## Further developement the website

 1. Add your Keto recipe - form for users to add their recipe